Connect to the Tosca Cloud MCP server

 -

-Start a conversation with a simple command like: "Show me all available workspaces"
+Start a conversation with a simple command like: "Show me all available playlists "

 -

-If the connection is successful, you should see a list of your Tosca Cloud workspaces.
+If the connection is successful, you should see a list of all your playlists.

 If you're having issues connecting to the Tosca Cloud MCP server, check the following: